arcticlimer/UwU/README.md

 <img src="https://imgur.com/XWIjse9.png" />

-🔧 Requirements
+- The theme may misbehave if you don't have those programs installed:
-  - `maim` and `xclip`: Used for screenshots
+  - `flameshot`: Used for screenshots
+  - `lm_sensors`: Used to show info about CPU temperature
   - `picom`: Compositor, auto started by the theme

-> The theme may misbehave if you don't have those programs installed.